Bassel-Sadek/MTC/ComputingEnvironment.md

 ```
 Some of these packages are pulled in by other packages.
 We have found it sufficient to install the following packages: Shapely, numpy, pandas, SimpleParse, xlrd, xlwt, xlutils, dbfpy, pywin32, and rpy2.

-Please note that a variety of model utility scripts also use R and Tableau.
+Please note that a variety of model utility scripts also use R and Tableau, but these are used for creating output summaries so they're not required for the normal course of a model run.

 #### Tips for Setup
 We typically run python from the Windows command line (See [How to Run a Python Script via a File or the Shell](https://www.pythoncentral.io/execute-python-script-file-shell/)).
 We typically use 64-bit python 2.7